ysmood/digto/readme.md

 ```

 The `{id}` is required, you have to send back the `{id}` from the previous response.

+### Error

+If protocol level error happens the response will have the `Digto-Error: reason` header to report the reason.

 ## Setup private digto server